areeshamaqsood/SmartGrocery/README.md

 # Natural Language
 It uses a pre-trained model from the Huggingface Repository jonatasgrosman/wav2vec2-large-xlsr-53-arabic
-Fine tuned for Arabic language but can be used to identify products in Urdu Langauge as well
+Fine tuned for Arabic language but can be used to identofy products in Urdu Langauge as well

 This model is deployed on a Python Flask server which is connected with the Flutter application